Koles2004/Own-Vocabulary/README.md

 I write verbs to my vocabulary with "To".
 E.g. "To sleep".

-So, if you check the option "only verbs", you will get all words from your Database, whick starts of "To " (with 1 space).
+So, if you check the option "only verbs", you will get all words from your Database, which starts of "To " (with 1 space).

-So, if you check the option "except verbs", you will get all words from your Database, whick don't start of "To " (with 1 space).
+So, if you check the option "except verbs", you will get all words from your Database, which don't start of "To " (with 1 space).

-So, if you check the option "only phrasal verbs", you will get all words from your Database, whick starts of "To " (with 1 space) and have at least 3 words.
+So, if you check the option "only phrasal verbs", you will get all words from your Database, which starts of "To " (with 1 space) and have at least 3 words.
 E. g.
 "To turn into".